 You’ll notice those goals above—eating healthy and exercising—are actually rather vague.
 The first key to goal setting is to be specific.
 Next, make goals measurable, realistic, and attainable.
 Write them down and don’t forget to set up rewards for when you reach a milestone.
 Specificity gives you a clear plan and a path to success.
 Instead of saying I’m going to “eat healthy,” say, “I’m going to have one egg, a piece of toast, and a quarter cup of cottage cheese for breakfast today.”
 See?
 Specific, measurable, realistic, and attainable.

 Fully expect your goals to change as the situation changes, and accept that your goals are simply a measure toward progress and not necessarily a final destination.
 Use goals to create a clear pathway to achieving your dreams and frequently evaluate what’s working in your plans and what’s not.
 Setting short term and long term goals can be done daily, weekly, monthly, quarterly, and yearly for every project in your life.
-Not that life’s curveballs won’t likely derail the plan somewhere along the way, but having long range goals like a comfortable retirement are great motivators for keeping you on track.
+Not that life’s curveballs won’t likely derail the plan somewhere along the way, but having long range goals like a comfortable retirement are great motivators for keeping you on track; using sites like SoFi when it comes to planning retirement finances can help to make the process a less stressful one.
 Breaking down your big goals into manageable steps can also make the big picture plan less overwhelming.

 Create lists, brain dumping grids, or use whatever method works for you, but find a way to get organized.
 Disorganization compounds feelings of being overwhelmed.
 Reassess goals quarterly as a rule, but don’t be rigid.
 Goals are fluid and your plan for setting them should be too.
 I’m a two-steps forward and one step back kind of goal setter, which means I am constantly taking a step back to reassess and make sure I’m headed in the right direction and that the goals I’m working toward are still what I truly want.
 Don’t be afraid to take a moment to regroup or even to change direction entirely if the path you’re on is making you miserable.
 Sometimes, the goals we set for ourselves aren’t conducive to the lifestyles we lead or even the least bit in keeping with what’s right for us.
 Make sure as you make and reassess your goals that you have your priorities straight.
 Know what is most important to you and keep your limitations in perspective.
 Unrealistic expectations lead to unnecessary stresses and are the first step to a downward spiral.